kartikp10/noctis.nvim/README.md

 # Noctis for Neovim

-A neovim port of Noctis theme for VSCode with TreeSitter support.
+A neovim port of the Noctis theme for VSCode with TreeSitter support.

 <img width="1792" alt="noctis nvim" src="./screenshots/noctis_screenshot_1.png">